alimeshkat/hack-to-kotlin/recipes/java-to-kotlin/1-project-setup/MAVEN_SETUP.md

 ````

-To speed up the build enable the compiler plugin incremental compilation by adding this property:
+This is *Optional*, but, to speed up the build, enable the compiler plugin incremental compilation by adding this property:

 ````xml
 <properties>